My Father, Beryl Donald Paullin

 Bible verse about our “sins” arising from ancestors

 My “search for Truth” would take a long detour through my relationship with my father.
 I never had much desire to write about the “search for truth” that I had undertaken in the 1980’s, let alone the rest of my oft-times irrelevant, isolated life.
 Why on earth would I want to write about important elements of my family, or of my personal life?
-The answer to that question is that I never did, up until around five years ago.
+The answer to that question is that I never did, up until around the year 2014.
 When I had to retire early from my career as an electrician to provide extra care for my father, I finally had the time to consider where I was, where I had been, and where I might want to be, for the limited time that I had left on this planet.
 I saw how my life’s foundation was that which was provided for by the works and processes established through our family’s history, and through the history of all fathers who had ever lived.

 My sister has always been quite the family historian, and in the past, I would defer to her, to let her develop the elements of the family history that might be the most interesting or important in nature.
 Yet, my sister could not fully develop the emotional heritage of those ancestors, due to the limitations of the availability of letters written by them, or by the deaths of too many of the carriers of the family history.
 Since my father was so available to me, I took advantage of my direct, almost continuous engagement with my father and his memories, as well as some family records, to help me develop the first part of my story.